jkyberneees/hydra-integration/README.md

 ## Getting Started
 Next we will explain you how to create and express based micro-service on top of hydra:
-> IMPORTANT: Hydra stand on Redis database server for storage, cache and messaging.
+> IMPORTANT: Hydra depends on Redis database server for storage, cache and messaging.
 In case you don't have it yet: https://www.hydramicroservice.com/docs/quick-start/step1.html

 1. Install dependencies:
 ```bash